-REGULAR SEASON AND PLAYOFF TIE BREAKERS -- The CIAC Football Committee voted that starting with the 2009 season, it is now mandatory that all games played against member schools will use the CIAC tie-break procedures during the regular and post-season.
-All games played against out-of-state teams who are members of their state association will not be bound by this rule in 2010 if the game is played at their site.
+REGULAR SEASON AND PLAYOFF TIE BREAKERS -- It is now mandatory that all games played against member schools will use the CIAC tie-break procedures during the regular and post-season.
+All games played against out-of-state teams who are members of their state association will not be bound by this rule if the game is played at their site.